 Absence of conditions that promote the confidentiality, privacy and security of the victims during the process.

-Barriers to access forensic examinations (distance, delays longer than a year, negligence)
+Barriers to access forensic examinations (distance, delays longer than a year, negligence).

 Insufficient information and pedagogy on sexual and reproductive rights with a focus on prevention and care of sexual violence to health operators who are part of the chain before the judicial process.